RedisLabs/redislabs-docs/content/platforms/kubernetes/cluster-options.md

 aliases:
 ---

 A Redis Enterprise cluster is defined in a Custom Resource Definition (CRD).
-The default format is a YAML definition that will look something like the follow:
+The default format is a YAML definition, for example:

 ```text
 apiVersion: app.redislabs.com/v1